 Note, there is no “Vin de France” category for Alsatian wines.
 The AOC/AOP wines are further classed based on prestige such as Grand cru, Premier Cru to Cinquième Cru (1st to 5th Cru), and Village.

+Alsace names its bottles based on the grape variety, compared to Bordeaux wines are usually labeled based on the estate/château, and Burgundy wines which are named based on “terroir” (land).
 You can find out more about French wine labels here.
-Alsace which names bottles based on grape variety, compared to Bordeaux wines are usually labeled based on the estate/château, and Burgundy wines which are named on “terroir” (land).

 The most famous of the Alsatian white wines, Reisling dates back to the 15-century.
-From the reisling grape, it has a fruity aroma and high acidity and has quite a cleansing aftertaste.
-It is often served with heavy meals, such as a cheese fondue in winter.
+From the Reisling grape, it has a fruity aroma and high acidity and has quite a cleansing aftertaste.

 2. Pinot Blanc

 The Alsace Pinot Blanc, named after the pinot blanc grape, is a light floral white wine with peach and citrus tones.
 It is a wine that opens up quickly and so tends to be quite light and discreet in a pale yellow.

 3. Pinot Gris